james-jackson-TX/Cyclistic-Case-Study/README.md

 We can see that for Casual riders the number of rides is fairly consistent Monday - Thursday, spiking as it gets to Friday - Sunday.
 We would need other data to verify if that increase is due to additional non-local visitors on the weekends.
 We also see the reverse on Member usage.
 They have more rides Monday - Friday with a sharp decline on the weekends.
 There is suspicion that these trends are related to more tourists on the weekend, driving the casual increase along with more work-related bike usage for members.

+## 5.2 Create viz for average ride length by day of the week and rider type

 ```r
 # plot for average ride length by day of week and rider type
 ggplot(data = weekly_trips)+